voyteq55/voyteq55.github.io/_drafts/how-to-combine-multiple-repositories-into-one.md

 ## The Why

-At the start of my first year of CS education I was still trying to quite grasp my head around the basics of git.
-For this reason, every small exercise that I did for my introductory OOP class was designated its own repository, so I could play with the tool and familiarize myself with it (or so I thought).
+At the start of my first year of CS education I was still trying to solidify my understanding of the basics of git.
+For this reason, I placed every small exercise that I did for my introductory OOP class in its own repository, so I could play with the tool and familiarize myself with it (or so I thought).

-This resulted in me having too many repos cluttering my GitHub and disrupting my inner peace and balance.
+This resulted in me having too many repos cluttering my GitHub and disrupting my inner peace.
 Something had to be done with this unacceptable mess, I said to myself.

-I wanted to **combine these repositories into one** containing all of them as subdirectories, while also **preserving commit history** of every one of the many original repos.
-Here I'm going to show how to do it.
+I wanted to **combine these repositories into one** that contained them as subdirectories, while also **preserving commit history** of every one of the original repos.
+Here I'm going to show you how to do exactly that.

 We're going to go from this: